 Sober Milestones – From one month to six years Reflecting on Living Life Free

 How does it feel to stop drinking?
 How does it feel to stay sober for three months or a year or five years?
-If you’re sober curious, if your thinking of taking a break from drinking, if you’re ready to go alcohol-free but aren’t quite sure yet, we hope that these posts will inspire you to take a chance and Rethink the Drink.
+If you’re sober curious, if you’re thinking of taking a break from drinking or if you’re ready to go alcohol-free but aren’t quite sure how to do that yet, we hope that these posts will inspire you to take a chance and Rethink the Drink.

 I’ve probably had a hundred day 1s in the last 7 years but and it has led me to this point in my life.
 Life is so much better.
 Don’t give up.

 I feel very proud of myself.
 I’m in control (whatever that means) and leading my life the way I really want to.
 I feel peaceful as I’m writing this.

 So these are my thoughts on my recent experiences. …. cont

 Looking back at day 37 from Three Years sober

 What is different this time?
 Well, I’ve been thinking about that as I believe mindset is where it is all at.
 Firstly I struggled to get past day one for several months.
 I desperately wanted to stop drinking.
 Every morning when I woke up I promised myself ‘today is the day’ and then had a glass of wine in my hand by 6 pm latest.
 If it was a weekend then probably lunchtime!
 But I kept stopping and one day it stuck.